getodk/docs/odk1-src/form-widgets.rst

 - :tc:`start` --- The time the survey was started.
 - :tc:`end` --- The last time the survey was saved.
 - :tc:`today` --- The current date, according to the device, when the survey is collected.
-(The date is determined when the widget is rendered.)

 These items are defined by the device and cannot be changed: